Scotland during the Roman Empire: Flavian period (69–96 AD)

 The Votadini, who occupied the south-east of Scotland, came under Roman sway at an early stage and Cerialis sent one division north through their territory to the shores of the Firth of Forth.
 The Legio XX Valeria Victrix took a western route through Annandale in an attempt to encircle and isolate the Selgovae who occupied the central Southern Uplands.
 Early success tempted Cerialis further north and he began constructing a line of Glenblocker forts to the north and west of the Gask Ridge which marked a frontier between the Venicones to the south and the Caledonians to the north.

 Arthur's O'on, a Roman monument at Stenhousemuir near Falkirk, from Alexander Gordon's 1726 work Itinerarium Septentrionale.
 It was demolished for its stone 17 years later.

 In the summer of AD 78 Gnaeus Julius Agricola arrived in Britain to take up his appointment as the new governor.
 Two years later his legions constructed a substantial fort at Trimontium near Melrose.
 Excavations in the twentieth century produced significant finds including the foundations of several successive structures, Roman coins and pottery.
 Remains from the Roman army were also found, including a collection of Roman armour (with ornate cavalry parade helmets), and horse fittings (with bronze saddleplates and studded leather chamfrons).
 Agricola is said to have pushed his armies to the estuary of the "River Taus" (usually assumed to be the River Tay) and established forts there, including a legionary fortress at Inchtuthil.

-In 2019, GUARD Archaeology team led by Iraia Arabaolaza uncovered a marching camp dating to the first century AD in Ayr, used by Roman legions during the invasion of Roman General Agricola.
+In 2019, the GUARD Archaeology team led by Iraia Arabaolaza uncovered a marching camp dating to the first century AD in Ayr, used by Roman legions during the invasion of Roman General Agricola.
 According to Arabaolaza, the fire pits were split 30 metres apart into two parallel lines.
 The findings also included clay-domed ovens and 26 fire pits dated to between 77- 86 AD and 90 AD loaded with burn and charcoal contents.
 Archaeologists suggested that this site had been chosen as a strategic location for the Roman conquest of Ayrshire.